ginaguzzo/2021_gut_eukaryotes_in_IBD/README.md

 - FMT study samples can be downloaded [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA625520/).

 #### Sample metadata
 Due to ethical requirements, all participant-associated metadata files have been removed from this repository.
+See [here](https://github.com/ginaguzzo/2021_gut_eukaryotes_in_IBD/blob/main/Downloading_metadata.txt) for more info on how they were downloaded.

 For reproducibility, example metadata files can be found in
 ```
 R_analysis/metadata_files
 ```